-Plumbing system means and includes the water supply and distribution pipes, plumbing fixtures, supports and appurtenances; soil, waste, and vent pipes; sanitary drains and building sewers to an approved point of disposal.

-Premises means a lot, plot, or parcel of land, including the buildings or structures thereon.

-Public areas/space means that space within or about any structure which is open to use or access by the general public.

-Public authority means any public authority for housing or any officer who is in charge of any department, or branch of the government of the county or the state relating to health, fire, building regulations, or other activities concerning dwellings or buildings in the county.

-Public officer means the Director of Planning and Inspections, or his or her designee, or any agent or employee whose assigned duties include the enforcement of provisions of this code.

-Removal means the demolition and removal of the entire structure, leaving the property free and clean of debris, and without holes or pockets which may retain water.

-Residential building means any building or structure, or portion thereof, which is used, or designed or intended to be used, for human habitation, including living, sleeping, cooking and eating or any combination thereof.

-Rooming house means any dwelling, or that part of any dwelling containing one or more rooming units, in which space is let by the owner or operator to three or more persons who are not members of the family of the owner or operator.

-Rooming unit means any room or group of rooms forming a single habitable unit used or intended to be used for living and sleeping, but not for cooking or eating purposes.

-Rubbish means combustible and noncombustible waste materials, except garbage.
+- Plumbing system means and includes the water supply and distribution pipes, plumbing fixtures, supports and appurtenances; soil, waste and vent pipes; sanitary drains and building sewers to an approved point of disposal. - Premises means a lot, plot or parcel of land, including the buildings or structures thereon. - Public areas/space means that space within or about any structure which is open to use or access by the general public. - Public authority means any public authority for housing or any officer who is in charge of any department, or branch of the government of Cumberland County or the State of North Carolina relating to health, fire, building regulations, or other activities concerning dwellings or buildings in the county. - Removal means the demolition and removal of the entire structure, leaving the property free and clean of debris, and without holes or pockets which may retain water. - Residential building means any building or structure, or portion thereof, which is used, or designed or intended to be used, for human habitation, including living, sleeping, cooking and eating or any combination thereof. - Rooming house means any dwelling, or that part of any dwelling containing one or more rooming units, in which space is let by the owner or operator to three or more persons who are not members of the family of the owner or operator. - Rooming unit means any room or group of rooms forming a single habitable unit used or intended to be used for living and sleeping, but not for cooking or eating purposes. - Rubbish means combustible and noncombustible waste materials, except garbage.
 The term shall include, but not be limited to, combustible material, wood, paper, rags, cartons, boxes, tires, mattresses, tree branches, yard trimmings, metals, glass, crockery, furniture or appliances stored in the open which are not intended for outdoor use, and including immobilized vehicles or parts thereof.

-Story means that portion of a building included between the upper surface of any floor and the upper surface of the floor or roof next above.

-Structure means that which is built or constructed, an edifice or building of any kind, or any piece of work artificially built up or composed of parts joined together in some definite manner.
-The term "structure" shall be construed as if followed by the words "or part thereof."

-Substandard means any condition existing in any housing or structure which does not meet the standards of fitness of this code.

-Temporary housing means any tent, trailer or other structure which is designed to be transportable, and which is not attached to the ground, to another structure, or to any utility system on the same premises for more than 30 consecutive days.

-Tenant means a person, co-partnership, firm or corporation occupying or using a building, premises or any part or parts thereof owned by another.

-Unfit for human habitation means any of those certain conditions that exist as set forth undersection 4-86.

-Ventilation means the adequate supply and removal of air to and from a space through windows, skylights, doors, louvers, grills, ducts or other similar devices.

-Words having certain meanings.
+- Story means that portion of a building included between the upper surface of any floor and the upper surface of the floor or roof next above. - Structure means that which is built or constructed, an edifice or building of any kind, or any piece of work artificially built up or composed of parts joined together in some definite manner.
+The term "structure" shall be construed as if followed by the words "or part thereof." - Substandard means any condition existing in any housing or structure which does not meet the standards of fitness of this code. - Temporary housing means any tent, trailer or other structure which is designed to be transportable, and which is not attached to the ground, to another structure, or to any utility system on the same premises for more than 30 consecutive days. - Tenant means a person, co-partnership, firm or corporation occupying or using a building, premises or any part or parts thereof owned by another. - Unfit for human habitation means any of those certain conditions that exist as set forth under section 4-86. - Ventilation means the adequate supply and removal of air to and from a space through windows, skylights, doors, louvers, grills, ducts or other similar devices. - Words having certain meanings.
 Whenever the words "dwelling," "dwelling unit," "rooming house," "rooming unit," or "premises" are used in this article, they shall be construed as though they are followed by the words "or any part thereof."
 (Ord. of 6-15-98)